GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/feeding-data-to-blocks-in-the-editor/en.md

 🔥 **Tips:**

-If you need to apply some specific configuration for your blocks, such as:

-- Using nested mutations or not
-- Using namespacing or not
-- Pre-defining CPTs that can be queried
-- Any other configuration available in the Schema Configuration

-...you can also create your own internal endpoint.
+You can also create your own internal endpoint, and pre-define whatever specific configuration required for your blocks (enabling nested mutations, enabling namespacing, defining what CPTs can be queried, or anything else available in the Schema Configuration).

 Check out guide [Creating Custom Internal Endpoints for Blocks](https://gatographql.com/guides/config/creating-custom-internal-endpoints-for-blocks/) to learn how to do it.

+---

-Alternatively, you can pre-define Persisted Queries and retrieve data from them (instead of from an endpoint).
+Alternatively, you can create Persisted Queries and retrieve data from them (instead of from an endpoint).

 Check out how the client code (explained below) differs, in guide [Connecting to the GraphQL server from a client](https://gatographql.com/guides/intro/connecting-to-the-graphql-server-from-a-client/#heading-executing-persisted-queries).

 </div>